xsc/ronda-routing/README.md

 ;;     :body "next article: /articles/2"}
 ```

+Note that the `RouteDescriptor` decides which values are used as query
+parameters.
+The following rules apply when passing values to `href`:

+- keywords will be converted to strings.
+- `nil` values will be ignored.
+- seqs will be concatenated using commas.

+If you want different behaviours you have to preprocess the values map.

 ### Route Descriptors

 A `RouteDescriptor` is a routing-library independent representation of a series of routes.
 This project, however,